silas-blume/pm4py-dcr/README.md

 In the */third_party* folder, we list all the licenses of our direct dependencies.
 Please check the */third_party/LICENSES_TRANSITIVE* file to get a full list of all transitive dependencies and the corresponding license.

-## Citing pm4py
-If you are using pm4py in your scientific work, please cite pm4py as follows:

-Berti, A., van Zelst, S.J., van der Aalst, W.M.P.
-(2019): Process Mining for Python (PM4Py): Bridging the Gap Between Process-and Data Science.
-In: Proceedings of the ICPM Demo Track 2019, co-located with 1st International Conference on Process Mining (ICPM 2019), Aachen, Germany, June 24-26, 2019. pp. 13-16 (2019). http://ceur-ws.org/Vol-2374/